Sanjay-Shan/Sanjay-Shan.github.io/index.md

 I am a academic, hear me roar.
 I am an Assistant Professor at Oregon Health & Science University.
 Graduate Student at University of Central florida pursuing Masters in Computer Science with special interest in Computer Vision and Machine Learning.

-## Current Interests and Projects:
+## Projects ,Internships and Certifications:

 - Old Dominion University Internship program | Acharya Institute of Technology	2018
 - Driver Drowsiness Detection | Acharya Institute of Technology 	2019